maverick9000/maverick9000.github.io/_posts/2020-04-20-Agile-Coles-Notes.md

 ![velocity](/assets/img/uploads/agile_9.png)

-Completed: what actually got done
+**Completed:** what actually got done
-Total: what needs to be done
+**Total:** what needs to be done

-Takes changes/additions/subtractions into account
+Burnup Chart takes changes/additions/subtractions into account.

 ![velocity](/assets/img/uploads/agile_10.png)

-It looks like you were ahead on sprint 3 but actually points were removed which is visible in the burnup chart
+Although it may look like you were ahead in sprint 3 but actually points were removed which is visible in the Burnup chart unlike the Burndown chart.

 ## Working Agreement

 A statement of what's expected from everyone on the team.
-This makes everyone aware of what's expected so there are no surprises.
+Making everyone aware of what's expected so there are no surprises.
 Eliminates people being upset about something, it can be very trivial like moving a meeting to a different hour.
 One team, one goal.
 You're trying to all get on the same page.

-Ex
+Examples
 • You're always late to standup so let's just move the standup
+• Do meetings at the company meeting room instead of your desk
 • If you're going to interrupt me don't just come to my desk, send me a message first
-- Do meetings at the company meeting room instead of your desk